rmt-08-helsinki-fox/fancy-todo/server/ApiDoc.md

-# My Assets App Server
+# Fancy Todo App Server
-My Assets App is an application to manage your assets.
+Fancy Todo App is an application to manage your Todo.
 This app has :
 * RESTful endpoint for asset's CRUD operation
 * JSON formatted response